 Air Force ROTC provides you with lots of opportunities to see what the Air Force is about before making a commitment.
 While you are making your decision, you are earning your degree and having a great time!

 Do I have to be in Air Force ROTC to apply for an Air Force ROTC scholarship?

 No. High school students and students who have not been enrolled full-time in a college or university can apply for the Air Force ROTC High School Scholarship Program (HSSP) on afrotc.com.
 However, students who are already enrolled in college full-time must join Air Force ROTC in order to be considered for an Air Force ROTC scholarship.

 How does the Air Force determine which career field I will be in once I graduate?

-Air Force ROTC cadets interested in pilot, Combat Systems Officer (CSO), or Air Battle Manager (ABM) training will compete for a rated slot in the spring term of their junior year in college.
-Their application will be processed by their detachment and a central selection board makes the decision.
-Selection factors include Air Force ROTC Detachment Commander rankings/comments, college CGPA, fitness test scores, pilot, CSO and ABM sub scores on the Air Force Officer Qualifying Test (AFOQT) and the number of flying hours, if any.
+Air Force ROTC cadets interested in pilot, Combat Systems Officer (CSO), or Air Battle Manager (ABM) training will compete for a rated position in the spring term of their junior year in college.
+Their application will be processed by their detachment and a national selection board makes the decision.
+Selection factors include Air Force ROTC Detachment Commander rankings/comments, college Cumulative GPA, fitness test scores, pilot, CSO and ABM sub scores on the Air Force Officer Qualifying Test (AFOQT) and the number of flying hours, if any.
 All other Air Force ROTC cadets (including those not selected for rated duties) put together a "dream sheet" listing assignment preferences (listing career fields and initial base choices, academic major, and Detachment Commander comments) during the fall term of senior year in college.
 Selections are made by the Air Force Personnel Center (AFPC) taking into account the needs of the Air Force, the cadet's academic major, and the cadet's preferences.

 I already have my bachelors degree.
 Can I work on a second bachelors degree in your programs?